salisbury88/moralis-demo-app/README.md

 node app.js
 ```

-Then, switch to the client:
+Then, in a new terminal, switch to the client:
 ```sh
 cd client
 ```